Dynamic Molecular Cell Biology (Wellcome Trust)Find a programme

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Funding for 2021/22

 This programme is fully funded by the Wellcome Trust.
 The trust provides funding to cover PhD programme fees at UK/EU student rate, research expenses, a stipend for living expenses, contribution towards travel and a contribution towards transferable-skills training.
 International students are welcome to apply.

 Further information on funding for prospective UK, EU and international postgraduate students.

-You will have the opportunity to study a range of research topics with different supervisors and undertake three 10-week lab-based research projects.
+You will have the opportunity to study a range of research topics with different supervisors and undertake three ten-week lab-based research projects.

-Your first rotation will be in a cellular lab, where you'll gain experience in cell culture and standard wide-field/confocal cell imaging alongside super-resolution imaging.
+Your first rotation will be in a cellular lab, where you will gain experience in cell culture and standard wide-field/confocal cell imaging alongside super-resolution imaging.

 Your second rotation will be in a disease/model organism lab to extend your skills into in vivo applied context and in techniques such as multiphoton imaging.

 Finally, your third rotation will be in a molecular lab enabling you to become familiar with in vitro biochemical and biophysical methods, including protein production, complex assembly, functional reconstitution, high-resolution electron microscopy and single molecular imaging.